 The stories of our patients are like valuable, buried treasures.
 When caregivers can unlock the past and dig up these stories, it is a transformative experience for the story teller and the listener, too.

-The Scottsdale home care team at Nightingale Homecare is always thinking creatively when it comes to enhancing quality of life for those with Alzheimer’s disease.
+The Phoenix home care team at Nightingale Homecare is always thinking creatively when it comes to enhancing quality of life for those with Alzheimer’s disease.
 Our Connections Dementia Care Program, staffed by Alzheimer’s Whisperers®, helps those with dementia better manage a full range of challenging behaviors: wandering, repetition, nutritional concerns, sundowning, and much more.
-Contact us for a free in-home consultation to allow us to offer care solutions for your loved one by calling (602) 504-1555 any time.
+Contact Nightingale Home Care, the top Alzheimer’s care company in Phoenix, for a free in-home consultation to allow us to offer care solutions for your loved one by calling (602) 504-1555 any time.

 About the Author: Verna Benner Carson, P.D., PMHCNS-BC, is president of C&V Senior Care Specialists and Associate Professor of Nursing at Towson University in Baltimore, MD.
 Dr. Carson can be reached at firstname.lastname@example.org.

 Warning: Use of undefined constant php - assumed 'php' (this will throw an Error in a future version of PHP) in /home/ngcareadmin/public_html/wp-content/themes/phx/single.php on line 40